valeoai/blog/_posts/2020-01-14-test-markdown-post.md

 ---
 # Example Markdown Post

+*This post describes our recent work[^1] on unsupervised domain adaptation for semantic segmentation presented at CVPR 2019.
+ADVENT is a flexible technique for bridging the gap between two different domains through entropy minimization.
+Our work builds upon a simple observation: models trained only on source domain tend to produce over-confident, i.e., low-entropy, predictions on source-like images and under-confident, i.e., high-entropy, predictions on target-like ones.
+Consequently by minimizing the entropy on the target domain, we make the feature distributions from the two domains more similar.
+We show that our approach achieves competitive performances on standard semantic segmentation benchmarks and that it can be successfully extended to other tasks such as object detection.*

 ## Basic setup

 Jekyll requires blog post files to be named according to the following format: